surmwill/recycler_unity/README.md

 To make it operable with the Recycler you must include a `RecyclerScrollRectEntry<TEntryData, TEntryDataKey>` component.
 Specifically, as generic classes cannot be components, you must create an of instance of the generic class with your data and its corresponding key as the types `class DemoRecyclerEntry : RecyclerScrollRectEntry<DemoRecyclerData, string>`

-Upon creating the class you will be asked to implement three different lifecycle methods:
+Upon creating the class you will be asked to implement three different lifecycle methods.
+Each can be left empty until use of them is required:

 ```
 protected override void OnBindNewData(DemoRecyclerData entryData)